soundslikejason/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 7: January 9, Monday

+**Today's Progress**: Pomodoro Clock visibly changes color and text status during transitions or when clicked.

+**Thoughts**: Debating how minimalist I want the styling to be.
+Keeping it simple.

 ### Day 6: January 8, Sunday

 **Today's Progress**: Created working and break time transitions.